Center for Neurobehavioral Genetics

 Program Overview

-The Training Program in Neurobehavioral Genetics is a predoctoral and postdoctoral training program jointly funded by NINDS and NIMH.
+The Training Program in Neurobehavioral Genetics is a predoctoral and postdoctoral training program jointly funded by National Institute of Neurological Disorders (NINDS) and National Institute of Mental Health (NIMH).
 This program supports predoctoral trainees for (2) years and postdoctoral trainees for (1) year.
 Originally established in 2005 and 2006 as two complementary training programs by Drs.
 Nelson Freimer and Dan Geschwind, this program has since now merged into a single program co-directed by Drs.
 Roel Ophoff and Carrie Bearden

 This integrated program rests on two premises: